Miclasher/system-separator/README.md

 ﻿#SystemSeparator
 This project is created by Miclasher.
-My goal is to make your desctop more clear)
+My goal is to make your desktop more clear)
 ##Coming on C# soon